Woodmaninator/AttmayMBBot/README.md

 ### !quote
 This command returns a random quote.
-(This requires you to have added quotes before)

-### !addquote [quote]
+### !addquote [Author] [Year] [Quote]
 This command adds a quote.
-The quotes are stored in AMBBConfig.json.
+The quotes are stored in AMBBQuotes.json.
 In order for this command to work you have to be an authorized user.
-(Have the proper role)
+(Have the proper role).
+The author also needs to exist before running this command.

+### !quotelist
+This command returns a list of all the quotes.

+#### !quotelist [Author]
+This command returns a list of all the quotes by the author.

+### !addAuthor [Name] [Discord ID]
+This command adds a new author.
+The authors are stored in AMBBQuotes.json.
+In order for this command to work you have to be an authorized user.
+(Have the proper role).

+### !addAlias [Name] [new Alias]
+This command adds a new alias to an author.
+The aliases for an author are stored in AMBBQuotes.json.
+In order for this command to work you have to be an authorized user.
+(Have the proper role).
+When using !addquote or !quotelist [Name] you can also use one of the aliases of a user instead of the original name.

+### !quoteQuiz
+This command starts a Quote Quiz for the user that entered the command.
+The Quiz consists of a random quote and the user has to guess the author of the quote.
+The user answers via reactions to the message.
+Only the answer from the user that started the quiz will be accepted.

 ### !dinnerpost
 This command returns a random dinnerpost.
 It actually is just a random recipe plus a proper image.
 This command utilizes the [Spoonacular Food API](https://spoonacular.com/food-api).

+#### !dinnerpost [Keyword]
+This command returns a random dinnerpost that is related to the keyword.

+### !uwu
+This command returns an uwu-ized version of the previous message in the text-chat.

+#### !uwu [Text]
+This command returns an uwu-ized version of the text that is passed as an argument.